amahdy/vaadin-stepbystep-demo-contacts/README.md

 Contacts - Vaadin Project with External Backend
 ====================================================

 This is a demo Vaadin 7 project with CDI.
-It relies on an [external backend](https://github.com/amahdy/person-service) to serve the data.
+It relies on an [external backend](https://github.com/amahdy/person-service/tree/1.2) to serve the data.

 *[Workflow](#workflow) and [FAQ](#faq) are listed below*

+##You are on the 'Vaadin 7' branch!

+To see the latest demo, go to [the main project page](https://github.com/amahdy/vaadin-stepbystep-demo-contacts).

 ##The coding process of the demo is available on this 12 minutes video